FREQUENTLY ASKED QUESTIONS

 Do we have to live in Lake County, Illinois, to work with you?

-No. We can work with anyone in the state of Illinois.
+No. We can work with anyone, as long as at least one of the participants lives in the state of Illinois.
 We are happy to work with you virtually if there are geographic challenges.

 Statistics Everyone Should Know